LucasBaizer/Neurosphere-Diameter-Detector/src/main/java/web/content/BasicUsage.md

 * Navigate to the File menu in the toolbar, and then click on Open.
   You can also use the shortcut for this, which is Ctrl+O.
-  A file explorer will pop up, and you can navigate to image that you want to use.
+  A file explorer will pop up, and you can navigate to that image that you want to use.
   Currently, PNG, JPG, BMP, and GIF formats are supported.
-* Another way to input a file is my clicking on the first image component.
+* Another way to input a file is by clicking on the first image component.
   This will also open a file explorer.
 * The third way to input a file is by dragging an image file into the first image component.
   For example, in your system's file explorer, an image file can be dragged onto the first image component.